 These red white and blue dog treats for patriotic pups show how simple it is to adapt the same marbling technique as our unicorn bones to other fun treats.
 Although these star dog treats are made in celebratory red white and blue, the same technique can be used to marble treats in any colour combination.
 Pawfect for special celebrations or just for fun!
 You can use this technique to make marbled human cookies, too.
 You’ll probably want to switch the dog treat dough for a tasty cookie dough, though.
 Hehehe…

 Getting Creative with Colour

 Dogs and Colour

-Contrary to what many people believe, dogs are not colour blind.
-They just see colours (and more) quite differently than people.
+Contrary to what many people believe, dogs can see colours.
+They just see colour (and more) quite differently than most people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
 They don’t really care about colourful or pretty treats, though.
 They care about delicious scents and flavours.
 But we humans can still have a little fun when making and sharing treats.
 I should note though that in the years since this post was first shared, we’ve stopped using anything other than natural food colouring for dog treats.

 Red White and Blue Dog Treats

 We’re really feeling rather jealous of our American furfriends who will be having a long weekend this week for Memorial Day.
 But we’re very good and giving dogs so we’re going to make red white and blue dog treats and share a special post for them all the same.
 Memorial Day may be a holiday, but don’t forget to take some time in tribute and reflection on the reasons for the day.
 In addition to the human heroes and stories, you might find it really interesting to dig into some of the inspiring history of wartime dogs.
 There are some great tales and tails.

 Choosing Dough Recipes for Marbled Dog Treats